How To Make Sure A Podcast Interview Leads To Real Business Prospects

 Here are some ways to increase the value of your podcast guest experience, ensuring that you’ll make a significant impact on whoever’s listening.

 Want Your Podcast Appearances to Generate Leads?
-Media Training Can Help
+Story Craft Can Help

 If you’re serious about getting prospects from your podcast appearances, you’ll want to do some media training before stepping up to the mic.
 Speaking on a podcast doesn’t come naturally to everyone — and that’s normal! — but with a few tricks, you can quickly improve those skills.
 Here are a few ideas to help you prepare to be an excellent podcast guest.